mhebrard/mhebrard.github.io/tutorials/lesson01.md

 1. `number`: can be an integer (1) or a float (1.2) a e-notation (1e-2) or an hexadecimal (0xF), positive or negative.
 2. `string`: can be a character (a) or a text (hello word).
-3. `array`: it is a list of variables that are indexed using numbers (the first item in the array is index 0).
+3. `array`: it is a list of variables that are indexed using numbers.
+Note that the first item in the array is `index` 0.
-4. `hash`: it is a collection of variables that are indexted using strings.
+4. `hash`: it is a collection of variables that are indexed using strings.
+Note that for hash we usually do not talk about index, but about `key`.

 ```js
 /* Algo: